 Maple sugarbush with collection buckets

-Wisconsin Extension Maple Program
+Wisconsin Extension Maple Syrup Program

-UW–Madison Division of Extension’s Maple Syrup Program is a new three-year project supported by the USDA Agricultural Marketing Service (AMS) through the Acer Access and Development Program.
+UW–Madison Division of Extension’s Maple Syrup Program is a three-year project supported by the USDA Agricultural Marketing Service (AMS) through the Acer Access and Development Program.
 The program’s main areas of focus include the following:

 • Supporting sustainable forest practices of maple syrup producers, especially relative to climate change adaptation strategies